 It seems like wherever you go in Seychelles, you’ll think you just stepped into paradise.
 To help you make the most out of your stay, we’ve listed the absolute best places below.
 If you’re only staying for a short time, make sure to come up with a Seychelles itinerary so you’re not missing out on anything.

-Why it’s awesome: La Digue Island is one of the most popular islands in the archipelago, and if you don’t stay here you absolutely have to visit!
+Why it’s awesome: La Digue Island is one of the most popular islands in the archipelago, and if you don’t stay here (we think that you probably should stay here) you absolutely have to visit!
 After all, it’s probably one of the best places to visit in Seychelles to get a taste of island life.
 The most popular way of getting around the island is by oxcart or bicycle, and these make for some cool photo opportunities.
 La Digue has some stunning white sand beaches as well as a wealth of historical and cultural attractions.
 Truly one of the hotspots in Seychelles!

 What to do there: If you want to get to know about the history of Seychelles, check out L’Union estate, which is an old vanilla and copra plantation.
 It’s a fantastic example of colonial architecture and a guided tour is well worth a couple of hours of your time.
 If you’d prefer to check out natural attractions in Seychelles, there are several beaches on the island.
 However, the Veuve Nature Reserve is really quite special.
 It’s one of the best places to see the black paradise flycatcher and intriguing and endangered tropical native bird!